Winter Wanderings

 So, whether you want to see in the New Year on a campsite in Scotland where there may be some package available for site, dinner and a New Year’s Eve party available, visit a Christmas market in Belgium or grab some winter sunshine in Portugal, your motorhome is still the perfect travelling companion.

-It’s important that any motorhome novices ensure their vehicle is fit for purpose before embarking on a winter trip.
+It’s important that any motorhome novices make sure their vehicle is fit for purpose before embarking on a winter trip.

 For example, fresh and waste water in externally mounted water tanks could freeze in sub-zero temperatures.
 Many water tanks are fitted under the floor and purpose-designed immersion heaters are available from motorhome accessory stockists or you could lag them with some sort of insulation to help prevent them from freezing.